Pritipatil07/TodoList/README.md

-A robust to-do list application using the PERN stack (PostgreSQL, Express, React, Node.js) and integrated with Auth0 API for secure authentication.
+ robust to-do list application using the PERN stack (PostgreSQL, Express, React, Node.js) and integrated with Auth0 API for secure authentication.
 This application allows users to efficiently manage their tasks with features that include the ability to add, edit, and delete tasks.

 Screenshots:
 ![image](https://github.com/user-attachments/assets/47010297-f400-4507-9df1-714c78bf5248)